A Beginner’s Guide to Sales Lead Management & How to Win At It

 Try Social Listening

-If you know the key search words that your leads associate with your company, you can use social listening tools as a means of generating leads.
+If you know the key search words that your leads associate with your company, you can use social listening tools to generate leads.
 Lead management software offers various social listening tools that you can use.

 You can monitor the conversations around your brand, interact with your customers, resolve queries, and drive engagement.
 It’s also a great way of building a brand image.